 Bioluminescence observations shall be conducted at night as detailed in the Survey Instruction.
-Observations are to be recorded using Form F_03_32_R31776871 and rendered digitally as a .xlsx file according to instructions provided in SP_03_32_R31777308 Oceanographic Observations - Manual Logging.
+Observations are to be recorded on Form F_03_32_R31776871.
+Further guidance is provided in SP_03_32_R31777308 Oceanographic Observations - Manual Logging.

-The absence of bioluminescence is of equal importance to its presence and if no bioluminescence was observed the words 'Nil Bioluminescence' should be entered in the comments field of form F_03_32_R31776871.
+The absence of bioluminescence is of equal importance to its presence and if no bioluminescence was observed the words 'Nil Bioluminescence' should be entered in the 'Comments' field of Form F_03_32_R31776871.